GenesisFR/DS1TroubleshootingGuide/README.md

 - Some mods can conflict with each other.
 Find and remove conflicting mods.
 - Some mods don't work with LOA.
 Find and remove incompatible mods, then look for similar mods compatible with LOA.
 - Make the game recognize your GPU with this [guide](https://steamcommunity.com/sharedfiles/filedetails/?id=780048558).
-- Make sure the "My Documents" directory is on your C drive.
+- Make sure <path-to-docs> is on your C drive.
 - Run "[\<path-to-game\>](#glossary)\DSVideoConfig.exe" and switch your driver to "[\<gpu-model\>](#glossary) - Hardware" (or its TnL equivalent).
 - Lower your shadow resolution to 256, see [Increase shadow resolution](#increase-shadow-resolution).
 - Install [DirectX 9.0c](https://www.microsoft.com/en-us/download/details.aspx?id=8109).